-For further information on the evaluation procedures and provision of services to protected handicapped students, contact the administration office, at 724-646-5500.
+For further information on the evaluation procedures and provision of services to protect handicapped students, contact the administration office, at 724-646-5500.

-EDUCATION FOR CHILDREN AND YOUTH EXPERIENCING HOMELESSNESS
+EDUCATION FOR CHILDREN & YOUTH EXPERIENCING HOMELESSNESS

-In compliance with the federal McKinney-Vento Homeless Assistance Act, as reauthorized in 2015 by the Every Student Succeeds Act (ESSA), Reynolds School District is attempting to identify all children within the district that may be experiencing homelessness, including unaccompanied homeless youth.
+EDUCATION FOR CHILDREN AND YOUTH EXPERIENCING HOMELESSNESS In compliance with the federal McKinney-Vento Homeless Assistance Act, as reauthorized in 2015 by the Every Student Succeeds Act (ESSA), Reynolds School District is attempting to identify all children within the district that may be experiencing homelessness, including unaccompanied homeless youth.
 The term homeless children and youth is defined as individuals who lack a fixed, regular and adequate nighttime residence.
 This includes individuals who are: